"Shadows are in reality, when the sun is shining, the most conspicuous thing in a landscape, next to the highest lights."

 - Art Garfunkel of Simon & Garfunkel, to the point of being the former Trope Namer for Lesser Star.
 It was renamed to keep Real Life examples off the page, but it's just as well because Garfunkel wasn't actually an example of that trope, but rather this one—and, even then, mostly by virtue of Paul Simon's Breakup Breakout.

 - Alex Lifeson of Rush is as talented at Neil Peart and Geddy Lee but still gets this.
+A rare example of the lead guitarist being less memorable than the drummer and bassist.

 - Nearly everyone who's performed with Eric Clapton.
 Ginger Baker of Cream has somewhat escaped this, and Steve Winwood and Duane Allman are famous for other projects as well, but most of the others are mostly known for performing with Clapton, despite often being quite talented in their own right.
 (Ironically, Jack Bruce of Cream was better known than Clapton during the band's initial period of activity, but Clapton had a massive Breakup Breakout).